-Under the “Level 857” banner, the group’s love for video games is on full display with the daily release of gameplay videos featuring their competitive spirit and cooperative teamwork, as well as insightful vlogs promoting thoughtful, yet unfiltered commentary across video podcasts, hardware unboxings, event experiences and suggestive critiques.
+Under the “Level 857” banner, the group’s love for video games is on full display with the daily release of videos featuring either their competitive spirit, cooperative teamwork, or insightful unfiltered commentary across video podcasts, hardware unboxings, event synopses, tutorials and game reviews.

 Since gaming’s been a favorite pastime since childhood, Level 857 collectively shares an appreciation for how the video game industry has grown and consider themselves to be knowledgeable, seasoned veterans within their favorite video game genres.
 Look below for the scheduled times and descriptions for the different types of videos featured on the Level 857 – Video Game Entertainment Channel!

 The Level 857 – Let’s Play series features solo and chaotic, multiplayer (2-player, 3-player or 4 player co-op) gameplay sessions featuring genuine reactions and slick commentary from the channel’s diehard gaming hosts.
 Games played are varied from recent releases, retro classics and previous forgotten gems from our backlog.
-Solo videos release on Wednesdays, 2-Player videos release on Tuesdays/Thursdays and 4-Player videos release on Fridays (12pm EST)!
+Solo/2-Player videos release on Thursdays and 4-Player videos release on Fridays (12pm EST)!

-The Level 857 – My Take review series features the Level 857 hosts sharing impressions on game related media ranging from hardware unboxings, live gaming event experiences, local game stores, rants and reviews!
-Videos for this series release currently randomly but will be weekly in the near future.
+The Level 857 – My Take metaseries features commentary provided by the Level 857 hosts as they share reactions, impressions, and information on game related media ranging from hardware unboxings, live gaming event synopses, local game store visits, tutorials, game rants and reviews!
+Videos for this series release on Mondays and Wednesdays!

 The Level 857 – Retro Respect video game review series hosted by Jason (Stikz), providing some incite, history, and fun facts for many forgotten but influential retro gems whose gameplay continues to stand (or no longer stands) the test of time despite the era in which they were initially released!
 Videos for this series release randomly.